amckinnell/nutrella/README.md

 gem install bundler
 ```

-For more information see the `bundler` [CHANGE.LOG]( https://github.com/bundler/bundler/blob/master/CHANGELOG.md#1131-2016-09-13)
+For more information see the `bundler` [CHANGELOG]( https://github.com/bundler/bundler/blob/master/CHANGELOG.md#1131-2016-09-13)

 ## Usage